50 World-Class Museums:

 British Museum

 Best time: Early morning or lunch breaks.
 Midday gets absolutely mobbed with tour groups.
+Note: Rooms 4 and 6a close periodically for maintenance—check ahead.

 FREE (suggested donation £2)